Category:

 A contract repository removes bottlenecks by keeping everything in one central location, which makes it easy for legal, procurement, and sales teams to access and review documents without delays.

-Instead of tracking down the latest version or waiting on email approvals, contracts move through the process faster.
+Instead of tracking down the latest version or waiting for email approvals, contracts move through the process faster.

 Simplifies Audits and Reporting